msm17b019/devops-to-mlops/docs/py-lib/libraries.md

 Think of pandas as Excel for python, but much faster and more powerful.

-Lets you store, clean and analyze data in tables (DataFrames)
+Lets you store, clean and analyze data in tables (DataFrame)

 Example: Load a csv of house prices, filter houses in Bengaluru, and find average price.